 Cryptocurrency Tax Rates

-The tax rates for selling or trading crypto assets are the same as other capital asset gains.
+The tax rates for selling or trading crypto assets are the same as those for other capital asset gains.
 Under IRS Topic 409, the applicable tax rates primarily depend on whether your capital gains are short-term or long-term.

 - Short-term capital gains: Gains on the sale or exchange of crypto assets are considered short-term capital gains if you previously held the assets for a year or less.